austral/austral.github.io/spec/rationale-capabilities.md

 Ultimately, all guarantees are lost at the FFI boundary.
 Because foreign functions are permissionless, we can implement both the capability-free and the capability-secure APIs in Austral.
-Does that mean all guarantees are off?
+Does that mean these guarantees are worthless?

 No. To use the FFI, a module has to be marked as [unsafe][unsafe] using the `Unsafe_Module` pragma.